hofer/nats-mcp/README.md

 # 🧰 NATS MCP toolbox

 This is a collection of cli tools to expose MCP tools via NATS microservices.
-It can be used either standalone (exposing existing MCP Servers via Nats) or as library in Go to expose functions as tools.
+It can be used either standalone (exposing existing MCP Servers via NATS) or as library in Go to expose functions as tools.

 > [!WARNING]
 > This tool is very much work in progress.
-Expect almost daily breacking changes...
+Expect almost daily breaking changes...

 ## Usage